The dangers of mixing medications are endless: as are the risks of mixing alcohol and other party drugs with certain prescriptions.

 In fact, some people with addiction may even purposely skip or stop taking their prednisone so they can drink more.
 While they may think this is making their drinking habits safer, it can actually lead to a number of adverse symptoms such as aches, dizziness, nausea, and overall weakness.

 Prednisone is a steroid, so it can have a lot of side-effects on its own.
-If you are going to start taking prednisone or a similar medication, there are some things that you can do to minimize any side effects or bad reactions.
+If you are going to start taking prednisone or a similar medication, there are some things that you can do to minimise any side effects or bad reactions.
 If you are going to drink while on prednisone, these tips become even more critical since you are at a higher risk than those who don’t.

 Below are some tips someone on prednisone should follow whether they are drinking or not to decrease side effects: